 Monsanto was my absolute favorite village in Portugal.
 From the outside it is not the most impressive one because its houses are not white, but walk inside and you will discover wonders after wonders.

-The village has indeed been build around the large boulders covering the hill and will a castle at the top.
-So you get funny structure where they tried making it work around them.
+The village has indeed been built around the large boulders covering the hill and with a castle at the top.
+So, you get funny structures where they tried making it work around them.

 Definitively a unique location not to be missed!